Introduction

 Second marriage

 On 15 June 1862, Peter married Sophia Cheesewright at St John the Baptist Church, Hoxton.
-She was a widow from London, whom Peter met when she worked as a cook in a private house on Pen Hill, Yeovil.
-Peter and Sophia signed the marriage entry and put their address as Haberdasher Street.
+She was a widow from London, whom Peter had met while she worked as a cook in a private house on Pen Hill, Yeovil.
+Peter and Sophia both signed the marriage register, entering their address as Haberdasher Street.

 Sophia, the daughter of a baker named John Kleinhen, was born in Bethnal Green in about 1818.
-Her maiden name suggests she was of German heritage.
-In 1837, Sophia married Ebenezer Cheesewright, a baker.
-After he died in 1850, she lived with her unmarried sister, Mary Ann Kleinhen, in Limehouse, where she worked as a general dealer.
+Her maiden name suggests German heritage.
+In 1837, Sophia married Ebenezer Cheesewright, a baker, but he died in 1850.
+After his death, she lived with her unmarried sister, Mary Ann Kleinhen, in Limehouse, where she worked as a general dealer.

-Peter and Sophia lived briefly at Sherborne and then moved to Ash, Martock, where Peter rented a house, workhouse, and garden and continued his carpentry trade.[4]
-He also served as the parish clerk.[5]
+After their marriage, Peter and Sophia lived briefly at Sherborne before moving to Ash, Martock, where Peter rented a house, workhouse, and garden, continuing his carpentry trade.[9]
+He also served as the parish clerk.[10]

-Peter died at Ash on 30 September 1868, aged 57, leaving effects valued at under £100.
-He left £25 and one-third of his household furniture (or the same in value) to his wife.
-He left the remainder to his brother, Thomas Hodges, on trust for his son and daughter.[6]
+Peter died at Ash on 30 September 1868, at the age of 57, leaving effects valued at under £100.
+He bequeathed £25 and one-third of his household furniture—or equivalent value—to Sophia, with the remainder going to his brother, Thomas Hodges, to hold in trust for Peter’s son and daughter.[11]

 The auctioneer, Stephen Harris, sold Peter’s stock-in-trade, furniture and effects by auction on the premises on 9 March 1869.[12]